 Thank you for choosing the Animal Welfare Society as a place to adopt a pet!
-We thank you for your patience and understanding as we work to update our Adoption Center and adoption process to adhere to social distancing protocols and practices.
-At this time, we ask for your flexibility as processes and policies can be subject to change.
+We thank you for your patience and understanding as we operate our Adoption Center to adhere to social distancing protocols and practices.
+We ask for your flexibility as processes and policies can be subject to change.

 Adoptions are by Appointment

 When you call, please have a specific pet in mind (especially if you are looking at a dog for adoption) though you are able to meet multiple animals, as available, during your visit.
 As always, adoptions are first come, first serve, meaning the person who calls first gets their choice of available appointment times and thus his/her choice of animals to meet and adopt.
 We are not able to extend holds on any animals at this time, so we ask interested adopters to make their adoption decision during their appointment and be prepared to take their new pet home with them.

 Please note: our adoption pages are REAL TIME, so as soon as an animal is adopted, it will “disappear” from the website.
 Our website is also updated regularly to alert interested adopters when we are unable to take additional appointments for a particular pet.
 This most readily happens for highly-sought after pets like kittens and puppies.

 Our adoption counselors spend considerable about of time with the animals each day, so they are always happy to share information and stories.
 Don’t be shy – please ask any and all questions that come to mind, before, during and after the adoption process.
 We are here to help and will gladly answer all of your questions.
-The best way to ask your questions is to call during the hours of 11 am – 3 pm daily.
+The best way to ask your questions is to call daily after 9 am.